krea-ai/open-prompts/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Open Prompts currently contains the data that we used to build [krea.ai](krea.ai).
-You can either download a file with image links and meta-data of >10M generations, or access this data through our free API.
+Open Prompts contains the data we use to build [krea.ai](krea.ai).
+You can get access to this data too.

+You can either download a (large) CSV file with image links and meta-data of >10M generations, or access it through [our free API](https://devapi.krea.ai) (still in development).

-Everyone is welcome to <a href=#contributing>contribute</a> with their own prompts, and ideas.
+Everyone is welcome to <a href=#contributing>contribute</a> with their own prompts, and [ideas](https://discord.gg/K8anVEWbQC).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>